The Myth of the Morrígan

 Our music is a blend of traditional and contemporary songs, some self penned, and delivered in four part harmony.
 Although we also all play a variety of instruments we tend to sing a capella.

 We are available for booking for your folk club, ceildh, party or any other event.
-Please listen to us via the "Our Music" tab above or watch a video of us perform via "Our Gigs" and if you like what you hear and see go to "Contacts" to get in touch.
+Please listen to us via the "Hear Music" or "CD Info" tabs above or watch a video of us perform in "Gig Reviews" or via our YouTube site and if you like what you hear and see go to "Contacts" to get in touch.